liuyxpp/liuyxpp.github.io/pages/group.md

 ## Graduate Students
 -----

-*PhD positions are open for application!*
+*Master, PhD, and postdoc positions are open for application!*

 ## Undergraduate Students
 -----